Workspace API

 - Actions — Order creation triggers configured actions, so automations work the same for API-created orders.

-- Payment Providers — The API generates payment links using your configured payment provider (Stripe, Rapyd, Teya, or Valitor).
+- Payment Providers — The API generates payment links using your configured payment provider (Stripe, Rapyd, Teya, or Straumur).
+Valitor is a legacy provider and is intentionally excluded from Workspace API responses.

-- Tags — External systems can filter trips by tags to build themed or filtered booking experiences.
+- Labels — External systems can list all labels and filter trips by label slugs to build themed or filtered booking experiences.